Sinio-Manoka/tsunami_lab/doc/sphinx/input/BathymetryandBoundaryConditions.rst

                   }
                }

-         3.2. now lets include it in the timeStep function:
+         3.2.
+Now, let's include it in the timeStep function:

           .. code-block:: cpp